 This parameter should be set to the maximum distance from the Empty Level (P105) to the maximum material level.
-It is automatically set to be equal to the Empty Level (P105) less the Near Blanking distance (P107), when you set the empty level.
+It is automatically set to be equal to the Empty Level (P105) less the Near Blanking distance (P107) when you set the empty level.

-P107 Near Blanking Distance
+P107 Near Blanking

-This parameter is the distance from the face of the transducer that is not measurable and is pre-set to the minimum value dependant on the Xducer (P101) selected.
+This parameter is the distance from the face of the transducer that is not measurable and is pre-set to the minimum value dependant on the Transducer (P101) selected.
 It should not be set to less than this figure, but can be increased, typically to ignore close in obstructions.

-Transducer Near Blanking Distance P101 = Auxiliary Default Blanking Distance = 0.00 inches P101 = dBMach3 Transducer Default Blanking Distance = 0.00 inches P101 = dB6 Transducer Default Blanking Distance = 11.811 inches P101 = dB10 Transducer Default Blanking Distance = 11.811 inches P101 = dB15 Transducer Default Blanking Distance = 19.685 inches P101 = dBS6 Transducer Default Blanking Distance = 7.874 inches P101 = Duet (Default) Default Blanking Distance = 11.811 inches P101 = dBR16 Radar Default Blanking Distance = 3.03 inches P101 = dBR8 Radar Default Blanking Distance = 3.03 inches
+TRANSDUCER NEAR BLANKING DISTANCE P101 = Auxiliary Default blanking distance = 0.00 metres P101 = dBMach3 Default blanking distance = 0.00 metres P101 = dB6 Default blanking distance = 0.30 metres P101 = dB10 Default blanking distance = 0.30 metres P101 = dB15 Default blanking distance = 0.50 metres P101 = dBS6 Default blanking distance = 0.20 metres P101 = Duet (Default) Default blanking distance = 0.30 metres P101 = dBR16 Default blanking distance = 0.077 metres P101 = dBR8 Default blanking distance = 0.077 metres

-^{}The signal emanates from the curved face of the Radar, but for the purposes of measurement it is taken from the drip shield.
+The signal emanates from the curved face of the radar, but for the purposes of measurement it is taken from the drip shield.